 The LAGRANT Foundation 2022 Scholarship Program

-Twenty (20) graduate and Ph.D. scholarship recipients will receive a trip to New York City, New York where they will participate in career building activities including a welcome dinner with a keynote speaker, three career & professional development workshops and a scholarship & donor recognition reception.
+Twenty (20) graduate and Ph.D. scholarship recipients will receive a trip to New York City, New York, from May 15 - 18, 2022, where they will participate in career building activities including a welcome dinner with a keynote speaker, three career & professional development workshops and a scholarship & donor recognition reception.

 Graduate student applicants meeting the following criteria and completing the application will be considered for The LAGRANT Foundation (TLF) scholarship in the amount of $3,750: